IBM/k8s-netsim/presentation/presentation.md

 # Aside: what are namespaces?

 TODO: can we expand it earlier instead
+Kernel namespaces:
+- user namespace: process can have `root` privilege within its user namespace
+- process ID (PID) namespace: Have PIDs in namespace that are independent of other namespaces.
+- network namespace: have an independent network stack (with routing rules, IP address
+- mount namespace: have moubt points without effecting host filesystem
+- IPC naespace, UTS namespace

 Note: easy to play with network namespaces using the `ip netns` command.